ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 This repository is NOT the full version shader, the full version shader is still WIP and not yet released.
 Currently, this repository is still a very simple and short shader example, only for tutorial purposes, it is under MIT license so you can do whatever you want with the code.

-We are now also developing an "easy-to-use + high-performance + cross-platform" package - NiloToonURP(Lite), to meet the goal of URP's user -> "Build once, deploy anywhere".
+We are now also developing an "easy-to-use + high-performance + cross-platform" yet still look as good as "NiloToon full version" package - NiloToonURP(Lite), to meet the goal of URP's user.

 NiloToonURP(Lite) is working correctly on 2019.4LTS and 2020.3LTS (confirmed on 2021-3-11).

-You can download the latest test APK of NiloToonURP(Lite) (2020.3LTS build) here to test rendering result and performance on your android mobile devices: https://drive.google.com/file/d/1bPm2qVqzGELJUcVFbZRIsWyF2FVfvCDl/view
+You can download the latest test APK of NiloToonURP(Lite) (build with 2020.3LTS) here to test rendering result and performance on your android mobile devices: https://drive.google.com/file/d/1bPm2qVqzGELJUcVFbZRIsWyF2FVfvCDl/view

 NiloToonURP(Lite)'s runtime video: https://youtu.be/zFEL1eBq_v0